jsmoriss/jsm-show-term-meta/readme.txt

 = Shows Yoast SEO Term Meta =

 Yoast SEO stores its term (ie. categories, tags, and custom taxonomies) metadata in the WordPress options table, not the term meta table.
-The JSM's Show Term Metadata plugin will display Yoast SEO's term metadata, but it cannot be deleted (as it does not reside in the WordPress term meta table).
+The JSM's Show Term Metadata plugin will read and display Yoast SEO's term metadata, but it cannot be deleted (as it does not reside in the WordPress term meta table).

 = Related Plugins =